DCVglobalnetwork/DCVglobalnetwork/README.md

 I'm a Solidity developer and smart contract security researcher focused on secure and scalable Web3 solutions.

-🌟 What I Do

-Blockchain & Security: Specialize in smart contracts, tokenization, zkSync, and Web3 security.
-Cybersecurity

 🚀 Current Projects

 Real Estate Tokenization | Financial Tokenized Calculator | Jackpot with Chainlink VRF